-- 1.1 This Community and Linguistic Statement (CLS) accompanies an application by Forest Holidays for full planning permission for proposals to enhance the tourist accommodation and facilities to deliver overall improvements to the site by way of relinquishment of 85 caravan and camping pitches in lieu of an additional 22 year-round, self-contained, self-catering holiday cabins, erection of a new reception and café building and overall improvements in terms of additional landscape planting and biodiversity enhancement, together with associated works at Forest Holidays, Beddgelert. - 1.2 Development Policy 18 of the adopted Eryri Local Development Plan (LDP) 2016-2031 advises that tourist development of 1000sqm or more would require a CLS. - 1.3 This CLS presents an overview of the proposed development, of planning policy guidance relating to the Welsh language and the Welsh language profile of the ward of Porthmadog-Tremadog as the area surrounding Beddgelert.
+- 1.1 This Community and Linguistic Statement (CLS) accompanies an application by Roberts Group for full planning permission for proposals to enhance the tourist accommodation and facilities to deliver overall improvements at Cae Du including creation of additional touring/camping pitches, erection of new toilet blocks, landscape planting and biodiversity enhancement, together with associated works - 1.2 Development Policy 18 of the adopted Eryri Local Development Plan (LDP) 2016-2031 advises that tourist development of 1000sqm or more would require a CLS. - 1.3 This CLS presents an overview of the proposed development, of planning policy guidance relating to the Welsh language and the Welsh language profile of the ward of Porthmadog-Tremadog as the area surrounding Beddgelert.
 Section 4 then considers the effects of the proposed development and Section 5 summarises the overall perceived effects which arise from the proposed development. - 1.4 The Welsh language plays an important role in the social, cultural and economic life of the Plan area's residents and visitors.
 Where development is proposed, consideration must be given to the enhancement and protection of the language and culture. - 1.5 This CLS should be read giving full regard to the application's accompanying documentation.